rendanim/jmil-lab/content/authors/ThendoSidogi/_index.md

 ---
 # Display name
-title: Justine Nasejje
+title: Thendo Sidogi

 # Username (this should match the folder name)
 authors:
-- JustineNasejje
+- ThendoSidogi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lecturer
+role: PhD Candidate

 # Organizations/Affiliations
 organizations:
-- name: University of Witwatersrand
+- name: University of Johannesburg
   url: ""

 # Short bio (displayed in user profile at end of posts)